cirediatpl/mvc-startup-pitches/README.md

 All the routes you would write in the `ApplicationController` can fit into the `PitchesController`.

 - Create a navbar that let's us navigate to the index route and the new route from any page within our program.
-Don't just copy and paste this into ever `.erb`.
+Don't just copy and paste this into every `.erb`.

 - On the index route, you should have a search form that will allow you to search for a given industry and list out all the pitches under that industry.
 How can you